big-building-data/bbdata-api/other/mysql/README.md

 This folder contains the structure of the mysql database required for BBData, as well as dockerfiles and data for testing purposes.

-__‼️ IMPORTANT__: in BBData, the user group with ID 1 is a kind of sudo group, called *🔱SUPERADMIN🔱 group*.
+__‼️ IMPORTANT__: in BBData, the user group with ID 1 is a kind of sudo group, called ⚜️ *SUPERADMIN* ⚜️ group.
 Users part of (and admin of) this group have special privileges: they can basically access and edit ANY resources.
 Hence, in production, ensure that the usergroup with ID 1 has a meaningful name and only powerusers are added to the group.